Derecho-Project/derecho/applications/demos/README.md

 ...
 ```
 ### Future Features
-This is a simple demo to be extended with more features we plan to supports
+This is a simple demo to be extended with more features we plan to support
 * Message persistence
 * Logged messages that can be retrieved with temporal queries
 * External consumers that need not to be an object store replica